 If you check “No”, you can skip to question 9 and do not need to fill out any of the other questions in between.
-If you answered “Yes”, you have to fill out 8.(2) and 8.(3)
+If you answered “Yes”, fill out 8.(2) and 8.(3)

 If you have received one of the MEXT scholarships in the “Program No.” table in the past, then in 8.(2) fill in the start and end dates of your scholarship award and the name of the university in Japan.
 Then check the scholarship program in the section below.

 If you filled in scholarship types 1, 2, 3, 4, 6, or 9 in any of the lines of 8.(2), then you need to complete 8.(3) as well.
 If you checked scholarship types 5, 7, or 8, then you can skip to question 9.
 Your past scholarship award is not in conflict with receiving another award.